SammyBrunton/EE456_Final_Project/README.md

 ## Communicating via TCP/IP
 Navigate to the `src` folder and locate the following scripts:
-- `server.cpp`: this script needs to run on the TCP/IP receiving computer.
+- `server.cpp`: This script needs to run on the TCP/IP receiving computer.
-- `client.cpp`: This script needs to run on the device recieving the LoRa data.
+- `client.cpp`: This script is integrated with in the Lora_rx and gets executed automatically.

+## Configuring the scripts
+The above scripts might need to be configured incase the server's IP address changes.
+Within the `Lora_rx_client.cpp` line _57_ specifies an IP address as a string, this needs to match the specific server IP address.

 ### Running the scripts
+This step applies to all C++ scripts.
 To run the scripts an executable must be generated, run `g++ script_name.cpp -0 executable_name`.
 Adjust `script_name` to refelct either of the above scripts names and `executable_name`to the same name as `script_name` however this name does not matter as long as it is tracked.
 To actually execute the scripts run `./executable_name`.

+## Helpful Tips
+Since the GPS module outpus stright string NEMA messages, it is possible to simply look at it by reading the terminal.
+A tool called `picocom` is great for such as task.
+This tool might not be installed on your device by defult but can be installed via `sudo apt install picocom`
+Run `picocom -b 9600 /dev/serial0` to stright read the NEMA messages from the GPS module, this can be helpful if there are some issues where the output of the GPS module is uncertain.
+**NOTE:** to exit from picocom hit `ctrl + a` then `ctrl + x`

 ## Additional Resources